Maazkhan-5053/SE-Project/README.md

 # SE-Project
-his Repository Is For Storing Configuration Items And Associated QA Records.
+This Repository Is For Storing Configuration Items And Associated QA Records.